PAL

 Prov.:

-Cod.: Oriental yellowish paper, 370 pp. (paginated with Hindu-Arabic numerals in pencil in the top outer margin of each page; pp. 45–46, 55–56, 286–287, and 356–359 missing; all pages from 196 onwards numbered one too low, corrected only up to p.
-235, so that from there on rectos have even numbers; some more pages lost before the insertion of the pagination, e.g., in the Ptolemaic work between pp. 303 and 304; catchwords, quire numbers in the top outer margin of the respective first rectos, middle of the quires marked with hamza in the same position).
-One single clear black naskh hand; mostly dotted ductus, some shaddas, hamzas only when without carrier, incidental vowels.
+Cod.: Oriental yellowish paper, 370 pp. (paginated with Hindu-Arabic numerals in pencil in the upper outer margin; all pages from 196 onwards numbered one too low, corrected only up to p.
+235, so that from there on rectos have even numbers; quire numbers in the top outer margin of the respective first rectos, middle of the quires marked with hamza in the same position; catchwords).
+A single clear black naskh hand; mostly dotted ductus, some shaddas, hamzas only when without carrier, incidental vowels.
 Titles and textual dividers in red.
-No diagrams or tables.
 Some glosses and marginalia (occasionally trimmed) by the main scribe and at least one further naskh hand.
-Some ink stains not hindering the reading except on the last six pages; damaged margins restored; binding reinforced with paper slips.
-Dimensions: 25×16 cm; written area c.
+Dimensions: 25×16 cm, written area c.
 19×11½ cm; 17 lines per page (Eastern misṭara imprints).
+Codex apparently in good condition, some ink stains not affecting the readability except on pp. 364–369; numerous folios lost before (e.g., between pp. 303 and 304 in the Ptolemaic work) and after (pp. 45–46, 55–56, 286–287, and 356–359) the insertion of pagination; damaged margins restored, binding reinforced with paper slips.

 pp. 302–303

 , selection from a version with 100 verba, defective. — Title: Min Kitāb al-Thamara li-Baṭlīmūs sharḥ Aḥmad b.
 Yūsuf al-Kātib (p.
 302).
 No colophon.
 No marginalia.
-The selection contains Pseudo-Ptolemy’s verba 5 and 9 with their respective commentaries as well as the beginning of the commentary to verbum 12.
-At least one folio is missing after p.
-303.
+The selection contains Pseudo-Ptolemy’s verba 5 and 9 with their respective commentaries as well as the commentary on verbum 12, but it breaks off shortly after its beginning.